SEKOIA-IO/documentation/docs/getting_started/invite_users.md

 # Invite users to join your community

 To invite users to your community, you need to send them invitations through the User Center.
-You can invite as many users as needed if you have [the role](/manage_users/#needed-role-and-permissions) `manage_member`.
+You can invite as many users as needed as soon as you are an Administrator of the community.

 However, depending on the [type of community](/getting_started/create_community.md) you are in, the invitation process can differ.